joyhumin/msa-devops-2020/README.md

 Since this app is deployed on Azure, we use Azure DevOps to set up continuous integration(CI) and continuous delivery (CD).

 #### Build Pipeline
-The build pipeline will be triggered whenever a commit occured to `master` or `develop` branch in a git repo.
+The build pipeline will be triggered whenever a commit occurred to `master` or `develop` branch in a git repo.
 The following tasks will be execute in order:
 * install [Node.js](https://nodejs.org/en/)
 * install [npm](https://www.npmjs.com) and build the app
 * archive all the files in `build` folder into a `zip` file